 Unlike hamsters, rabbits have four upper incisors which make them different from rodents.

-Even though rabbits bite and chew food — burrows the same way as rodents do, they have their separate classification as lagomorphs.
+Even though rabbits bite and chew food as well as burrows in the same way as rodents do, they are not rodents.
+Instead, they have their separate classification as lagomorphs.

 Rabbits Are Herbivores & Hamsters Are Omnivores